Dynatrace/Dynatrace-developer-launchpad/README.md

 # How to set up Developer Launchpads

 ## Getting started
-Please refer to the Dynatrace documentation for details on features used in examples, as [Launchpad](https://docs.dynatrace.com/docs/discover-dynatrace/get-started/dynatrace-ui/launchpads), [Segments](https://docs.dynatrace.com/docs/manage/segments), [Dashboards](https://docs.dynatrace.com/docs/analyze-explore-automate/dashboards-and-notebooks/dashboards-new), or [Configuration-as-code](https://docs.dynatrace.com/docs/deliver/configuration-as-code).
+Please refer to the Dynatrace documentation for details on features used in examples, such as [Launchpad](https://docs.dynatrace.com/docs/discover-dynatrace/get-started/dynatrace-ui/launchpads), [Segments](https://docs.dynatrace.com/docs/manage/segments), [Dashboards](https://docs.dynatrace.com/docs/analyze-explore-automate/dashboards-and-notebooks/dashboards-new), or [Configuration-as-code](https://docs.dynatrace.com/docs/deliver/configuration-as-code).

 Example segment and launchpad json-templates can be found in the sub folder [/templates](/templates).
 Some concepts described here are still in preview and might be subject to change.